This blog post was originally posted on September 30, 2014, and was updated on October 29, 2017.

 If you’re looking for authentic Catalan, look no further than the lovely Vila de Gracia.
 No Barcelona neighborhood guide would be complete without this beautiful area on the list.
 An old village that, although annexed into Barcelona in 1897, still maintains a very small-town feel.
 Sixty-five percent of its inhabitants are from Catalonia.
 This makes for a very patriotic, unified and absolutely unique area of the big city.
 Each year, Gracia sees it’s annual festival taking place.
 This is a must-see neighborhood festival and one to miss if you’re visiting.

 Did you enjoy our Barcelona neighborhood guide?
 We love exploring Barcelona’s neighborhoods!
-Our Gracia Neighborhood Tour explores this authentic Catalan neighborhood, and our Tastes, Tapas & Traditions of Barcelona Tour explores the historic neighborhoods of Born and Barceloneta.
+Our Gracia Neighborhood Food & Market Tour explores this authentic Catalan neighborhood.
 Join us and discover Barcelona’s incredible gastronomy!